awkrail/shutoh/README.md

 # Shutoh
-Shutoh (手刀 in Japanese) is a fast and efficient scene detection tool implemented in C++20.
+Shutoh (手刀, meaning karate chop in Japanese) is a fast and efficient scene detection tool implemented in C++20.
 Inspired by [PySceneDetect](https://github.com/Breakthrough/PySceneDetect), Shutoh aims to provide a powerful and flexible alternative with enhanced performance.
 The key features of Shutoh is threefold:
 - **Fast**: Shutoh leverages the speed of C++ for faster processing compared to PySceneDetect.
 - **Compatibility**: Designed to produce outputs comparable to PySceneDetect as much as possible.